 Official Purpose: Formal dinner service

-This type of soup bowl is called a cup for a reason and it’s because you can drink entirely from the cup if you prefer that rather than sipping from a spoon.
+This type of soup basin is called a cup for a reason and it’s because you can drink entirely from the cup if you prefer that rather than sipping from a spoon.
 And since this is used in formal dinner service, excellent table manners dictate that you choose just 1 method of eating your soup and never both.

 Tureen